ounai/horstrivia/README.md

 # Horstrivia

-Bad translation based trivia game over Telegram
+Bad translation based trivia game over Telegram.
+Questions from the [Open Trivia Database](https://opentdb.com/).

 ## Configuration

 Two JSON config files need to be created under `./config` before the bot can function.
-Example config can be found at `./config-example`.
+Example config files can be found at `./config-example`

 ### telegram.json